TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- shape_polygon can be used both for marking and for physical bodies
 	- separation between visible shapes and physical shapes is described elsewhere
 		- but the same logic would be used nevertheless

+- Add humming sound effect for the aquarium

 - Transform design
 	- It is the case that many entities might share identical origin, in which case it would be unwieldy to update origins for all entities to a new one.